mapcir/mapcir-api/docs/directions.md

 ### Region biasing
 You can set the Directions service to return results from a specific region by using the region parameter.
 This parameter takes a two-character [ccTLD](https://en.wikipedia.org/wiki/Country_code_top-level_domain) (country code top-level domain) argument specifying the region bias.
 Most ccTLD codes are identical to ISO 3166-1 alpha-2 codes, with some notable exceptions.
 For example, the United Kingdom's ccTLD is "uk" (.co.uk) while its ISO 3166-1 code is "gb" (technically for the entity of "The United Kingdom of Great Britain and Northern Ireland")

-You may utilize any domain in which the main Google Maps application has launched driving directions.

 ### Location Modifiers
 You can use location modifiers to indicate how drivers should approach a particular location, by using the **side_of_road** parameter to specify which side of the road to use, or by specifying a heading to indicate the correct direction of travel.
 These modifiers may be freely mixed with the via: modifier for intermediate waypoints.